Datasets

 # Version Control

-Access different versions of your data using the Version drop-down menu on the dataset's page.
+Access different versions of your data using the Version drop-down menu on the Dataset's page.
 Select the desired version and the page refreshes to display the selected version.

-Under the Actions columns in any specific dataset, click:
+Under the Actions columns in any specific Dataset, click:

-• Browse to perform queries on the dataset.
+• Browse to perform queries on the Dataset.

-• Revert to revert your dataset to that specific commit version.
+• Revert to revert your Dataset to that specific commit version.

 # Commits

-Click the Commits tab of your dataset to access an overview of its version history.
+Click the Commits tab of your Dataset to access an overview of its version history.

 # Commit table

-The commit table displays a row for each commit of your dataset with the following information for each commit:
+The commit table displays a row for each commit of your Dataset with the following information for each commit:

 • Commit Message: The commit's message.
 Note: Clicking on the message displays the commit summary page.